biolink/biolink-model/docs/BiologicalEntity.md

  * [ProteinDomain](ProteinDomain.md) - A conserved part of protein sequence and (tertiary) structure that can evolve, function, and exist independently of the rest of the protein chain.
 Protein domains maintain their structure and function independently of the proteins in which they are found. e.g. an SH3 domain.
  * [ProteinFamily](ProteinFamily.md)
  * [ReagentTargetedGene](ReagentTargetedGene.md) - A gene altered in its expression level in the context of some experiment as a result of being targeted by gene-knockdown reagent(s) such as a morpholino or RNAi.
- * [SequenceVariant](SequenceVariant.md) - An allele that varies in its sequence from what is considered the reference allele at that locus.
+ * [SequenceVariant](SequenceVariant.md) - A sequence_variant is a non exact copy of a sequence_feature or genome exhibiting one or more sequence_alteration.

 ## Referenced by class